Research group Speech and Language Therapy: Participation through communication

 Together with lecturers, students and municipal organisations, this research group conducts research into the early detection of language deficiencies in children, as well as the methods that are used for this purpose by Youth Health Care (NWA application for Resilient Youth!).
 We develop instruments aimed at functional outcome measures, such as questionnaires that measure intelligibility (ICS-NL), communicative participation (FOCUS-NL) and people’s quality of life (SAQoL-39NL).
 With the development of the communication toolkit (CommuniCare), we seek to prevent situations in which people with aphasia receive the wrong kind of care.
 In addition, we measure the effect of certain interventions, such as special education for children with language development disorders, and examine which factors are of influence on its efficacy (IntervenTOS).

-This line of research focusses on increasing expertise regarding blended care (regular care combined with online care) and interprofessional care.
+This line of research focuses on increasing expertise regarding blended care (regular care combined with online care) and interprofessional care.
 Our work contributes to the increase in agency and interaction and the social participation of people with a communicative disability, through the development of effective language therapy tools, such as the online modules in the Logoclicks and LogoGames projects, and the implementation of communication training for healthcare professionals (CommuniCare project).
-This also means that we conduct research that focusses on cooperation, such as partnership with parents (COMPLETE project) and loved ones (CommuniCare project), in which we increase the agency of people with a communicative disability that limits their ability to interact with their environment.
+This also means that we conduct research that focuses on cooperation, such as partnership with parents (COMPLETE project) and loved ones (CommuniCare project), in which we increase the agency of people with a communicative disability that limits their ability to interact with their environment.

 The Research group Speech and Language Therapy: Participation through communication is linked to the bachelor programme in Speech Therapy at the HU.
 All affiliated lecturers may participate in the research.
 The knowledge that is acquired and the products we design are incorporated into the educational programme, in consultation with the relevant departments and lecturers.
 Bachelor students from various degree programmes regularly contribute to our research projects.